ESSI-Lab/DAB/README.md

 ### Credits

 ESSI-Lab would like to credit, as well, all the maintainers and developers of the third party libraries that DAB uses.
-They are here listed, along with their license:
+They are here listed, along with their licenses:

 - (The Apache Software License, Version 2.0) ant (ant:ant:1.6.5 - http://www.apache.org/ant/)
 - (Public Domain) AOP alliance (aopalliance:aopalliance:1.0 - http://aopalliance.sourceforge.net)